正常

 In a Nutshell

-Appending override to the end of a virtual function declaration lets the compiler verify that it truly overrides a base class virtual function.
-A signature mismatch or a non-virtual base class function will result in a compile-time error.
+Appending override to a virtual function declaration instructs the compiler to verify that the function successfully overrides a base class virtual function.
+Signature mismatches or attempts to override non-virtual functions will result in a compilation error.

 Header